pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 }
 ```

-That is much simpler than the surrounding publication machinery, which is probably the right balance.
+That is much simpler than the surrounding publication machinery, and that balance fits the responsibility split.
 The template only needs to describe the package.
 The workflow handles the repository side.

 The publish job then: